William Baldwin: 2010s

 On June 1, 2011, Baldwin starred in the indie film Sexy Evil Genius, alongside Seth Green, Harold Perrineau Jr., Katee Sackhoff and Michelle Trachtenberg.
 The film was directed by Shawn Piller.
 In July 2011, Baldwin joined the CBS drama Hawaii Five-0 for a multi-episode arc.
 On March 22, 2012, Baldwin guest starred on the NBC show 30 Rock.
 Baldwin plays Lance Drake Mandrell, an actor who plays Jack Donaghy – the role played in the series by Baldwin's real-life brother Alec – in a made-for-TV movie within the show.

 Baldwin is currently a model for Sacoor Brothers.
 Baldwin appeared in the fourth and final season of Wilfred, replacing Dwight Yoakam in the role of Bruce.
 In 2015, he narrated for the documentary A Wing and a Prayer, a film about American fighter pilots who assisted in the 1948 Arab–Israeli War and the founding of the Israeli Air Force.

 In 2016, Baldwin signed on and currently has a recurring role on the 2016 reboot of the television series MacGyver as Elwood Davis, Riley's estranged father on CBS Television Studios.
-On November 21, 2017 Baldwin joined the main cast on a television series along with Miles Teller in Too Old To Die Young which was released in the summer of 2019 on Amazon Video.
+On November 21, 2017, Baldwin joined the main cast on a television series along with Miles Teller in Too Old to Die Young which was released in the summer of 2019 on Amazon Video.
 Currently, Baldwin stars and executive produces Northern Rescue, a Canadian drama television series produced by CBC Television distributed internationally on Netflix.
 The first season of 10 episodes debuted on March 1, 2019.

 2020s

 In 2021, Baldwin starred in War of the Worlds: Annihilation.
-Baldwin appeared in the horror film Candyland (2022).
+Baldwin appeared in the horror film Candyland.
+In 2024, he narrated the documentary Americans with No Address, a film that explores the causes of the homeless crisis in the United States.
+The documentary serves as a companion piece to the upcoming narrative feature film No Address, which aims to raise awareness about homelessness.

 Personal life

 In 1995, Baldwin married singer Chynna Phillips of the music group Wilson Phillips, daughter of musician John Phillips and Michelle Gilliam.
-Together, they have three children, daughters Jameson (born in 2000) and Brooke (born in 2004) and son Vance (born in 2001).
+Together, they have three children, daughters Jameson (b.
+2000) and Brooke (b.
+2004) and son Vance (b.
+2001).

+In October 2019, Baldwin revealed that his son Vance had been diagnosed with cancer the year prior and was now in remission.

 Baldwin splits his time between an estate in Santa Barbara, California, and another in Bedford Corners, New York, which is 30 minutes away from his brother Stephen's estate in Nyack, New York.

-In December 2022, as part of the Twitter files disclosures, it was revealed that on November 6, 2022, the FBI's National Election Command Post requested that Twitter take action with regard to Baldwin's Twitter account, along with 24 others, saying that it was "being utilized to spread disinformation about the upcoming election."
-Twitter responded on 8 November, having chosen not to take any action.
+Along with his brother Alec, Baldwin supports left-leaning issues which has strained relations with the conservative views of his brother Stephen.